alam121/coding-test/README.md

 This is the code for the following question:

-Write a launch file to launch a turtlesim node with two turtles named “turtle1” and “turtle2”.
+a) Write a launch file to launch a turtlesim node with two turtles named “turtle1” and “turtle2”.
 Inside this launch file, also run the teleop node to teleop “turtle1”.

 b.
 Write a C++/Python node for the following scenario:
 “Turtle1” will be the leader and “Turtle2” will be the follower.
 The follower must stay behind the leader and maintain a 0.8-meter distance.
 If you teleop turtle1, the follower turtle must follow accordingly.
 Hint: You will need to utilize TF library this task.

-#for a
+# for a
 For this a launch file was written that sets up a turtlesim simulation environment with two turtles and allows keyboard control of first turtles.
 Additionally, it spawns a new turtle named "turtle2" at coordinates (4.0, 4.0) within the simulation.